 pool := OrderedCollection new

-when a new object is pushed in the factory15, it is first searched in the pool,
+when a new object is pushed into the factory15, it is first searched for in the pool:

 pushAsLastWhenInPool: anItem